Tuesday, March 9, 2010

 So ended the saga of Erin Callan as most people know it.
 But the rest of her story -- before her rise and after her fall -- is equally intriguing, perhaps more so.
 It's also draped in mystery.
 Today, 18 months after Lehman's bankruptcy, most of Callan's ex-colleagues are back in the game.
 Some, like Fuld, have started their own firms.
 Others have moved to private equity.
 Many have landed at Barclays (BCS), the British bank that bought the firm's U.S. core out of bankruptcy.
 And Callan?
 She's gone Garbo.

 Poof!
 Callan has simply vanished from the business world.
-A month after leaving Lehman, she accepted a job at a rival investment bank, Credit Suisse (
+A month after leaving Lehman, she accepted a job at a rival investment bank, Credit Suisse (CS) -- only to depart five months after starting there.

 Ever since, she has been out of touch, cutting off communication with practically all her former colleagues and many friends and declining repeated requests to be interviewed.
 (Callan's quotes in this article are taken from an interview she gave this magazine right after joining Credit Suisse and another that Fortune contributing editor William Cohan conducted with her right before she lost her job at Lehman.)